shufanshahi/Julia_Fractals/README.md

 - ![Fractal image](Output/Fractals.png)

-We can make video of the fractal animation by using an application named `ffmpeg`
+You can create a video of the fractal animation using an application called `ffmpeg`.